Hi there! Meet your 2017 BRCA Board

 Dustin has worked most of his career in the energy sector with progressive experience across major North American basins.
 He started his career in a gritty hands-on field operations role and has continued to serve the energy sector as a reservoir engineer, exploitation engineer and in corporate development.
 In 2014, he helped evaluate the Baytex strategic acquisition of Aurora in a $2.6 billion deal.

 Dustin has volunteered for Bike Calgary as Research Lead and Beakerhead.
-In 2017, he served as Fundraising Director for BRCA where he organized a Casino for the first time.
+He has served as Fundraising Director for BRCA, where he organized a Casino for the first time in 2017.

 Joanna has lived in Bridgeland for almost 3 years.
 She is a Senior Land Negotiator for Encana and has been with the company for 13 years.
 She has a BComm in Petroleum Land Management from the University of Calgary.
 Before moving to Bridgeland she lived in Kensington/Sunnyside, where she was president of her condo association, managing many issues of an aging building, in particular the flood of 2013 (which also directed her house hunting to slightly higher elevation neighbourhoods...)

 She has volunteered with Two Wheel View and the Children's Cottage here in Bridgeland and was co chair of the Canadian Association of Petroleum Landmen Education Committee.
 Joanna and her husband Scott recently welcomed their first baby, named Georgia, who is almost 8 months old.
 In her free time she sings in a choir, loves snowboarding and cooking/eating/drinking fabulous food and wine.